Ai Weiwei’s Sunflowers

 The Sunflower Seeds installation at a glance

-The large installation was admired by critics and art lovers alike.
+Critics and art lovers alike admired the large installation.
 The flat landscape of the porcelain sunflower seed husks covered the entire stretch of the eastern end in the Turbine Hall.
 Visitors walking across the surface were overwhelmed to discover 100 million seeds individually real-like handcrafted porcelain seeds specially produced for the event.
 This installation has been the largest artwork of porcelain and was also amongst his most prized exports.
 Although the seeds appeared identical from a distance, each of them was different.
 They were products of hours of hard work and intricate craftsmanship by skilled artisans.
 For their perfection and accuracy, they were far from being attributed to industrially made products.

 Video interview with Ai Weiwei & behind the scenes footage